 - Go to the employee profile > Time off.

-- Select the relevant time off type.
-In the Assigned tab you find all time off types for which the employee currently has a policy assigned, the Unassigned tab lists all time off types the employee has no policy assigned for.
+- Go to Time off balances on the right.
+In the Assigned tab, you can find all time off types for which the employee currently has a policy assigned.
+The Unassigned tab lists all time off types the employee has no policy assigned for.
+If policies have been assigned only for the future, the time off type will only show in the assigned tab once the validity date has passed.

 - Check the box to the left of the relevant employees’ names.